jhgaylor/me_mcp_server/README.md

 # Me MCP Server

-A MCP (Machine Chat Protocol) server for learning about and interacting with Jake Gaylor.
+A MCP (Model Context Protocol) server for learning about and interacting with Jake Gaylor.

 ## Running the server